NormalFlow: Fast, Robust, and Accurate Contact-based Object 6DoF Pose Tracking with Vision-based Tactile Sensors: Method

 \subsection{Surface Geometries Prediction from Tactile Images}

-\joe{I want to write Surface Normals Prediction, but we actually discuss height map and contact mask prediction here.} Vision-based tactile sensors like GelSight \cite{johnson2011} \cite{yuan2017} and its derivatives \cite{lambeta2020} are designed with hardware that employs photometric stereo methods \cite{johnson2011} to capture surface normals at each individual pixel from the sensor's reading.
+Vision-based tactile sensors like GelSight \cite{johnson2011} \cite{yuan2017} and its derivatives \cite{lambeta2020} are designed with hardware that employs photometric stereo methods \cite{johnson2011} to capture surface normals at each individual pixel from the sensor's reading.
 We adapt the approach from \cite{wang2021} to derive surface normal maps from tactile images. { The method is chosen for its simplicity, widespread use \cite{zhao2023} \cite{Junyuan2023}, and accuracy, and can be replaced with alternative approaches \cite{bauza2023} \cite{suresh2022}.
 Using the approach in \cite{wang2021}, we collect $50$ tactile images by pressing a $5$mm diameter metal ball against various regions of the sensor's sensing surface.
 By manually labeling the circular contact region, we calculate the true surface gradients of each pixel within these regions based on the known ball diameter.} A multi-layer perceptron with three hidden layers (5-128-32-32-2) is then trained to learn a mapping from the pixel's color and position (RGBUV) to its surface gradient ($g_u$, $g_v$).
 During test time, the surface normal $\hat{\mathbf{n}}$ of each pixel is computed from the predicted surface gradient by $\hat{\mathbf{n}} = \mathbf{n}/ \|\mathbf{n}\|$, where $\mathbf{n} = ^\intercal$.

 To derive the height map $z$, a 2D fast Poisson solver \cite{yuan2017} is applied to integrate the predicted surface gradients.
 This process accumulates noise and distortion and can hardly be mitigated due to the design choice of the sensor hardware, which directly perceives normals instead of heights.
 The contact region is straightforwardly determined by regions where the height and tactile image variations exceed a threshold compared to pre-contact conditions.